 - Abuse or misuse of the information systems, including without limitation to e-mail and Internet, in any way, whether or not expressively set forth above, which would result in the detriment to the information systems, or which would in any way reveal or disclose nonpublic information, data, or materials of the University without express authorization, is strictly prohibited.

-- Policy Violations
+6. Policy Violations

 - All persons to whom these guidelines are applicable, as stated above, are responsible for adhering to these rules.
-All decision-making personnel shall be responsible for ensuring that these policies are adhered to within their respective areas of responsibility.
+All decision-making personnel are responsible for ensuring that these policies are adhered to within their respective areas of responsibility.